Scottish Trade Statistics – Frequently Asked Questions

 ESS is the only official source of Scottish exports which includes estimates for both goods and services.

 The Scottish Government also produce the Index of Manufactured Exports (IME).
 This is a quarterly publication measuring growth, in real terms, of overseas export sales by the manufacturing sector in Scotland.
-Until November 2016, IME was published as a standalone publication.
-From January 2017 it will be published within the Quarterly National Accounts report.
+These figures are now published within the Quarterly National Accounts report.

 The HMRC Regional Trade Statistics (RTS) are published on a quarterly basis.
 This is a National Statistics publication and provides a breakdown of the flows of imports and exports between regions and countries of the UK and other countries.
 RTS includes trade of goods only.
 It excludes trade in services (e.g. banking, tourism) and intangibles (e.g. financial investments or transfers).
 Further information on their methodology is available here.